Table of Contents

 - Greenland seems to fit in well with Ellesmere and Baffin islands.

-- The east coast of India, Madagascar and Africa seem to have been joined.
+- The west coast of India, Madagascar and Africa seem to have been joined.

 - North and South America on one side and Africa and Europe on the other fit along the mid-Atlantic ridge.